ABOUT OUR PRIVACY NOTICE AND COOKIES POLICY

 UNAUTHORISED THIRD PARTY ACCESS TO YOUR INFORMATION

-Despite the security measures we have in place to protect your personal information (firewalls, password access and encryption methods) you acknowledge that it may be accessed by unauthorised third party, e.g. as a result of an illegal activity.
+Despite the security measures we have in place to protect your personal information (firewalls, password access and encryption methods) you acknowledge that it may be accessed by unauthorised third party through no fault of our own, e.g., as a result of an illegal activity.

-In the unlikely event of such access, we will notify you, where possible, via email, SMS or using the address you have provided us within a reasonable time of such occurrence.
+In the unlikely event of such access, we will notify you, where possible, via email, SMS or using the address you have provided us within a reasonable time of such occurrence or becoming aware of such an occurrence.

 Below we set out details on how you can exercise your rights.
 If you have a question or cannot find the answer, please contact our Customer Services team.